mjpier/artix-installer/README.md

 * You don't mess up.
 The scripts will only hold your hand so far.
 Mistakes, of course, will either cause the script to kill itself or render your new system unbootable.
 * You know how to use vim as an editor.
 * You know what to do when the script drops you into a file to edit or verify.
 Comments are often dispensed at the bottom of files.
-* You're aware that you'll manually have to enter `--type luks1` as a LUKS option until GRUB gets upgraded from 2.0.4
 * You're aware that the rEFInd option will probably work but lacks full testing because of issues with QEMU.
 Submit an issue if it doesn't work.

 ## What you get